Chapter 901:5-58 Walnut Twig Beetle

 As used in Chapter 901:5-58 of the Administrative Code:

-(A) "Bark" means the natural bark of a tree, including the ingrown bark around the knots and bark pockets between rings of annual growth and an additional one-half inch of wood, including the vascular cambium.
+(A) "Bark" means the visible natural bark of a tree and an additional one-half inch of wood, including the vascular cambium.

-(B) "Compliance agreement" means a written agreement between the Ohio department of agriculture and an individual that provides conditions under which regulated articles from the regulated area may qualify for entry into the state of Ohio.
+(B) "Compliance agreement" means a written agreement between the Ohio department of agriculture and a person that provides conditions under which regulated articles from a regulated area may qualify for entry into the state of Ohio or from the state of Ohio into another state.

 (C) "Firewood" means wood, either split or unsplit, in sections less than four feet in length.